Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Preliminaries

-As shown in Fig. \ref{fig:ems}, the control centre is equipped with state estimation (SE) serving as a bridge between remote terminal units (RTUs) and energy management system (EMS) \cite{gomez2018electric}.
+As shown in Fig. \ref{fig:ems}, the control centre is equipped with state estimation (SE) which serves as a bridge between remote terminal units (RTU) and the energy management system (EMS) \cite{gomez2018electric}.
 Given the measurements, the AC-SE is solved by the following weighted least-square problem using iterative algorithm, such as Gauss-Newton method \cite{abur2004power}:

 where $\hat{\bm{\nu}}$ is the estimated state.
 Furthermore, the bad data detection (BDD) at the control centre detects any measurement error that violates a Gaussian prior.
 Given $\bm{\hat{\nu}}$, the residual vector is calculated as $\bm{r} = \bm{z}-\bm{h}(\bm{\hat{\nu}})$ and the residual is represented as $\gamma(\bm{z}) = \|\bm{R}^{-\frac{1}{2}}\bm{r}\|_2^2$.
-Let $\bm{e}$ be the random variable; then $\gamma$ approximately follows $\chi^2$ distribution with degree of freedom (DoF) $p-2n$ \cite{abur2004power}.
+Let $\bm{e}$ be the random variable; then $\gamma$ approximately follows $\chi^2$ distribution with degree of freedom (DoF) $p-(2n+1)$ \cite{abur2004power}.
 The threshold $\tau_\chi(\alpha)$ of the $\chi^2$ detector can be defined probabilistically based on the desired False Positive Rate (FPR) $\alpha\in(0,1)$ by the system operator \cite{abur2004power}:

 where $g(u)$ is the p.d.f of the $\chi^2$ distribution and $\alpha$ is usually set as 1\%-5\%.
+Consequently, the BDD detector can be designed as: